 Butter a 2 qt casserole dish.
 Pare potatoes and slice thinly.
 Layer potatoes in casserole with onion, and salt and pepper; add another layer of potatoes, sprinkle on the onion, salt and pepper, then top with a layer of potatoes.
 It’s nice to save enough nicely cut potatoes for the top layer, using the odder cuts in the bottoms layers where they won’t show.

-Arrange the potatoes neatly on the top layer, starting around the edge of the dish and slightly over lapping, ending up in the center for a gorgeous presentation.
+When you get to the top layer, arrange the potatoes neatly, starting around the edge of the dish and slightly over lapping, ending up in the center for a gorgeous presentation.

-Pour sauce over potatoes – take a knife and nudge the layers a bit, so the sauce seeps down throughout.
-Bake, uncovered for one hour to one hour and 20 minutes, until soft and tender all the way through when tested with a fork and lightly browned on top.
+Pour sauce slowly over potatoes – take a knife and nudge the layers a bit, so the sauce seeps down throughout.
+Bake, uncovered for one hour to one hour and 20 minutes, until soft and tender all the way through when tested with a knife and lightly browned on top.
 Let stand several minutes before serving.

 Makes 6 one cup servings, or 12 smaller 1/2 cup servings.

 - If using cheese, add to the sauce when the sauce is finished, off heat, and stir in a little at a time.
 Don’t use too much cheese or it will be too thick to seep through the layers

 - The recipe can be halved if you’re looking for something more comparable to the size of a box of scalloped potatoes, just bake for about 30 – 40 minutes.

 - A pinch of nutmeg in the sauce gives this “a what is that?” flavor that’s wonderful.
 White pepper is always a good substitution for black in bechamel sauces.

 - A sprinkle of chives or finely sliced green onion between the layers gives a bit of freshness.